paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-025-unfunded-mandates-reform.md

 #### References in Text
 This chapter, referred to in text, was in the original “this Act”, meaning Pub.
 L. 104–4, Mar.
 22, 1995, 109 Stat.
 48, known as the Unfunded Mandates Reform Act of 1995.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1501 of this title](./chapter-025-unfunded-mandates-reform.md#section-1501) and Tables.

 The Social Security Act, referred to in par.
 (7), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title II of the Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
+620. Title II of the Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 <a id="section-1514"></a>